Retr02332/web3-security-notes/README.md

 A token can be created with a smart contract.
 Most of them reside in the ERC20 category, which is fungible tokens.
 Other tokens are ERC-721 and ERC-1155, aka NFTs.

 A **decentralized application**, also known as **DApp**, differs from other applications in that, instead of relying on a server, it uses blockchain technology.
 To fully interact with a DApp you need a wallet.
 DApps are developed both with a user-friendly interface, such as a web, mobile or even desktop app, and with a smart contract on the blockchain.

 The fact that there is a user-friendly interface means that the "old vulnerabilities" can still be found.
 An example: If a DApp has a web interface, maybe an [XSS](https://owasp.org/www-community/attacks/xss/) on it can be found and exploited.
+Another evergreen is phishing, that is frequently used to steal tokens and NFTs.

 The source code of the Smart Contracts is often written in **Solidity**, an object-oriented programming language.
 Another widely used programming language, but less than Solidity, is **Vyper**, very similar to Python.